No. 454 Squadron RAAF: Italy

-From July 1944, the squadron was committed to the Italian campaign, moving to Pescara, where it was assigned to the Desert Air Force.
-During this time, it was re-roled as a day bomber squadron, supporting the British Eighth Army.
-The squadron moved between a number of different airfields as the fighting advanced, and even attacked targets in Yugoslavia.
-According to the Australian War Memorial, 454 Squadron "earned a reputation for efficiency, despite Italy's climatic extremes", utilising techniques such as radar-controlled bombing.
+From July 1944, the squadron joined in the Italian campaign, moving to Pescara, where it was assigned to the Desert Air Force.
+The squadron became a day bomber unit, supporting the Eighth Army.
+The squadron moved airfields as the front advanced, and even attacked targets in Yugoslavia.
+According to the Australian War Memorial, 454 Squadron "earned a reputation for efficiency, despite Italy's climatic extremes", using techniques such as radar-controlled bombing.
 In November, Wing Commander A. D. "Pete" Henderson RAAF succeeded Moore as CO.

-In early 1945, 454 Squadron converted to the night intruder role, attacking German forces as they withdrew north.
+In early 1945, 454 became a night intruder squadron, attacking German forces as they withdrew north.
 The squadron's last sorties were flown on 1 May 1945, the day before the German forces in Italy surrendered.
-Following the conclusion of hostilities, No. 454 Squadron was disbanded on 14 August 1945, while it was at Villaorba.
+Following the conclusion of hostilities, 454 Squadron was disbanded on 14 August 1945, at Villaorba.
 During the war the squadron suffered 60 Australian fatalities.
-Its final commanding officer was Wing Commander John Rees DFC, DFC(US), RAAF.
+Its final commanding officer was Wing Commander John Rees DFC, DFC (US), RAAF.